esciencecenter-digital-skills/medical-image-processing/learners/setup.md

 We reccomend using conda or mamba, but some of you, especially Linux users may find it more convenient to build the environments by hand.

+There are two requeired environments you will have to be able to use.
+One is [image_libraries](https://github.com/esciencecenter-digital-skills/image-processing/blob/main/environment.yml) and the other is [GIULIAMUSTADD?](?).
+You can copy the yaml files and build the environments.
+The GIULIAMUSTADD environment is used in all lessons except the one on preparing images for ML.

 :::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::: spoiler